loibucket/hes-2020-DGMD-S-17-AUTOBUS/README.md

 # AutoBUS/VRS: Autonomous Basic Universal Shuttle / Virtual Rail System
 2020 DGMDS17 Robotics, Autonomous Vehicles, Drones, and Artificial Intelligence @ Harvard University Extension School

+**Final Project Overview:** The objective of the final project is to take a deep dive in one topic of interest.
+You’ll practice: project development, collaboration, documentation, system integration.
+We encourage students to work in teams of 3 or 4 members.
+With team work you may be able to advance faster in the problem you will trying to solve and have an enriched experience very useful in the future.
+We can identify 4 areas for research projects:
+- Area 1.
+Your project is on the applying the fundamentals of navigation based in vision applied to autonomous cars, including: feature extraction, image filtering, line detection, place recognition, camera calibration, object recognition, object tracking, line following, navigation, localization.
+- Area 2.
+You are interested in solving the mapping problem (notice that you can navigate without constructing a map) including: SLAM, Motion planning, testing, validation and verification.
+- Area 3.
+You want to work in a problem involving multiple vehicles including: Fleet level planning, multi-vehicle coordination.

 ## 1. Proposed Topic Summary

 **Assignment:** Final Project Proposal \